 It was not until Leah gave birth to her fourth son, Judah (which means praise), that she managed to surrender her painful offense and discouragement to the Lord.
 Her life became one of inward beauty, because she released those she had been holding accountable for her unhappy circumstances, and allowed the love of God to come into her life.
 She began to count her blessings instead of focusing on her pain and disappointments.

-It is our own responsibility to diligently guard our hearts from offense.
+It is our responsibility to guard our hearts against offense diligently.
 (Heb 12:15) We are instructed in Luke 17:3 to forgive and let it go when a brother violates you.
 A stronghold or offense allows us to build up walls in our heart, and only we have the authority to pull it up at the roots.

 Don’t judge or allow pride to enter your heart: